 For most people, Fiji family holidays mean lazing on the beach, doing some watersports – and sending the kids off to the kids club for a few hours each day.

-But there are loads of fun activities to do in Fiji beyond the beaches too.
+But there are loads of fun things to do in Fiji with kids beyond the beaches too.
 If you are planning your trip to Fiji, read on for all our recommendations of things to do and the best places to go in Fiji.

 We are going to cover zip lining, jet boating, water slides, island hopping and more in our pick of the best family activities in Fiji.

 The Fiji points of interest and activities mentioned below are roughly divided between the Fiji main island (ie. Viti Levu) and the islands.

 Although many people believe that a Fiji islands vacation is the best option for a family, as you will see here, many of the best Fiji tourist places are actually easier to visit from the mainland.